Rule of Thirds Photography: One-to-One Tuition in Northamptonshire

 In this article, we'll explain everything you need to know about this composition technique and how it can elevate your photography.

-The Rule of Thirds Explained
+Introduction to the Rule of Thirds

 The rule of thirds is a type of composition in which an image is divided evenly into thirds, both horizontally and vertically.
 The subject of your photo is placed at the intersections of these lines, or aligned along them.
 This creates balance and naturally draws the viewer’s eye to the focal points of your image.